chirpy2605/voron/general/Large_Voron_Mounts/README.md

 You need to put 2 brass heat inserts into the front of the mount for the toolhead to screw on to.
 You will need an additional 2 brass heat inserts for the Probe_Bracket.

-**Note:** If you are going to use a Euclid probe, you will need to print MGN12_X_Carriage_Euclid.stl and do not need either the Probe_Support.stl nor the Probe_Bracket.stl
+**Note:** If you are going to use a Euclid probe, you will need to print MGN12_X_Carriage_Euclid.stl and do not need either the Probe_Support.stl or the Probe_Bracket.stl

 ## Option 2: Tap probe front